Briankiplangat88/akanname/README.md

-PROJECT NAME
+##PROJECT NAME
 AKAN NAMES
-# Author
+##Author
-Brian Kiplangat
+Brian kiplangat
 ## Description
+welcome to this website,many people doesn't know the day of the week they were born.
-This is a website that seeks to help you find the day of week you were born and helps you know the Akan names
+This website seeks to help you come to a conclusion to that There is also a tribe in Ghana that names their children according to the days of the week they are born I bet you will  like to know your Akan name, I already know mine it's simple try it!
 ### prerequisites
 you must be having a visual studio instaled so as to write your code with you need to have git installed